rubys/bootstrap/bylaws.md

 Director subject to such removal vote in determining the requisite vote) for engaging within the
-$FOUNDATION, in his or her capacity as Director, in any (1) willful misconduct or otherwise acting to the material detriment of the best interests of the $FOUNDATION and its Members, or (2) conduct that is contrary to the Purpose of the $FOUNDATION or to the advancement of the $FOUNDATION’s business or industry goals, as reasonably determined in good faith by such other Directors;
+$FOUNDATION, in his or her capacity as Director, in any (1) willful misconduct or otherwise acting to the material detriment of the best interests of the $FOUNDATION and its Members, or (2) conduct that is contrary to the Purpose of the $FOUNDATION or to the advancement of the $FOUNDATION's business or industry goals, as reasonably determined in good faith by such other Directors;
-provided, however, that the Member or class of Members that appointed and elected or nominated and elected (as the case may be) such removed Director shall be entitled to appoint and elect or nominate and elect (as the case may be) a replacement for such removed Director to serve for the balance of such removed Director’s term.
+provided, however, that the Member or class of Members that appointed and elected or nominated and elected (as the case may be) such removed Director shall be entitled to appoint and elect or nominate and elect (as the case may be) a replacement for such removed Director to serve for the balance of such removed Director's term.

 ### Section 4.6 Vacancies
 - a) Vacancies on the Board occurring as a result of the death, resignation, removal or